brrd/abricotine/README.md

 * Ligatures support ([Fira Code](https://github.com/tonsky/FiraCode) must be installed on your computer),
 * And more features to come...

-Abricotine is still in beta development.
-If you find a bug please report it [in the dedicated bug tracker](https://github.com/brrd/Abricotine/issues).

 ## Documentation

 * [Installation and usage](https://github.com/brrd/Abricotine/tree/master/docs/installation-and-usage.md)